 How it works

-The eyes of a child with a high reading ability generally move through a passage of text with short, quick movements, whereas those of a child with a lower reading ability tend to move much slower, and they may fixate upon individual words.
+The eyes of a pupil with a high reading ability generally move through a passage of text with short, quick movements, whereas the eyes of those with a lower reading ability tend to move much slower, and they may fixate upon individual words.
 By studying such differences in saccadic movement and fixation time we can quickly evaluate how effectively the main processes involved with reading work together.

-The assessment has also been able to offer a fresh perspective when it comes pointing to children’s specific problem areas, some of which can be easily addressed, such as issues with reading speed, difficulties with certain sounds, or simply a lack of confidence with reading aloud.
+When it comes to helping teachers identify pupils with potential reading difficulties, our assessment can offer a fresh perspective by highlighting specific problem areas.
+Some of these can be easily addressed, such as issues with reading speed, difficulties with certain sounds, or simply a lack of confidence with reading aloud.

 The Research The Process Step by Step The Technology